-The difference between male and female students' height.
 4. If someone ask you, what is the typical height of the students whose data you collected, what is your answer to that? typical visually through the modal value.
 The students determine the typical height of the students as the modal value. + 5.
-Predict what the chart will look like if you collect data from the students of the whole class! characteristics of the group The students kept characteristic of the group chart and added dots randomly around it. +
+Predict what the chart will look like if you collect data from the students of the whole class! characteristics The students kept characteristic of the group chart and added dots randomly around it. +